x-senpai-x/UDA/README.md

 1. **Smart Contract**: Implements logic to allow a whitelisted relayer to forward USDC from the unified deposit address to a recipient.
 The contract is upgradeable via EIP-7702, allowing an EOA to become a smart contract wallet.
 2. **Unified Deposit Address**: An EOA is created and then upgraded to a smart contract wallet using EIP-7702, maintaining the same address.
-3. **Backend Services**: Listen for USDC transfers to the unified deposit address on supported testnets.
-When a deposit is detected, the backend triggers the contract to forward the funds to the recipient.
+3. **Backend Services**: Listen for USDC transfers to the unified deposit address on **both Base and Ethereum Sepolia testnets simultaneously**.
+When a deposit is detected on either network, the backend triggers the contract to forward the funds to the recipient.

 ## Prerequisites

 - Node.js (v18+ recommended)
 - npm or yarn
 - Foundry (for Solidity development and deployment)
-- Access to Ethereum testnets (e.g., Sepolia, Base Goerli)
+- Access to Ethereum testnets (e.g., Ethereum, Base Sepolia)
 - USDC test tokens on the relevant testnets

 ## Setup